fei-pan/CityU_Thesis/README.md

 # CityU_Thesis

-## UPDATE (Feb 3, 2021)
+## UPDATE (May 18, 2021)

 I modified some document settings to make the whole template more suitable for some students of CityU.
-Users may use PMingLiU/新細明體 or I.Ming/一點明體 as an alternative.
+Users may refer to the [link](https://www.overleaf.com/read/mwpbypjxngvh) for latest updates.

-Use biber + biblatex please.
+Use biber + biblatex + xindy please.

 ## Previous declaration